spring-attic/spring-roo/readme.txt

 ======================================================================

 Roo is released on a regular basis by the Roo project team.
+To build a release, ensure you perform an "svn update" first and then run "svnversion" to verify a standard Subversion revision number is given.

-To build a release, the following command is used from the root SVN location:
+the following command is used from the root SVN location:

   mvn clean install assembly:assembly

 This will create a ZIP in the "target" directory.

+The org.springframework.roo.annotations JAR should be uploaded to repository.springsource.com/maven/bundles/release/org/springframework/ roo/org.springframework.roo/org.sfw.roo.annotations/<version>.
+Ensure SHA1/MD5 files, plus the POM and JAR is uploaded.
+Set public read ACL.

+The target/spring-roo-<version>.zip should be uploaded to /dist.springframework.org/milestone/ROO/.
+Also upload an SHA1 file.
+The following S3 properties must be set on the upload release ZIP:

+x-amz-meta-bundle.version:1.0.0.M1
+x-amz-meta-release.type:milestone
+x-amz-meta-package.file.name:spring-roo-1.0.0.M1.zip
+x-amz-meta-project.name:Spring Roo

 In addition, a SVN branch should be created using the copy command: